FEMA Supported COVID-19 Vaccination Sites Return To Florida City, Sweetwater This Week

-MIAMI (CBSMiami) – The two FEMA-funded, state-run COVID-19 vaccination sites in Miami-Dade will be on the move this week.
+MIAMI (CBSMiami) – The two FEMA-funded, state-run COVID-19 vaccination sites in Miami-Dade have reopened in Florida City and Sweetwater.

-Tuesday is the last day they will be administering the first doses of the vaccine at Charles Hadley Park, at 1350 NW 50th Street in Miami, and at the South Miami-Dade Cultural Arts Center, 10950 SW 211 Street in Cutler Bay.READ MORE: Miami Weather: Cool Start, Warm Sunny Afternoon

 Those receiving their second dose must bring their CDC shot card and Florida government ID.